araffin/academic-kickstart/content/post/sb3/index.md

 <sup>1</sup> The very first name of the new version was "torchy-baselines"

-There are already [many](https://github.com/search?p=1&q=reinforcement+learning+library&type=Repositories) open source reinforcement learning libraries (almost one new every week), so why create a new one?
+There are already [many](https://github.com/search?p=1&q=reinforcement+learning+library&type=Repositories) open source reinforcement learning libraries (almost one new every week), so why did we create a new one?
 In the next sections you will learn about the design principles and main features of the Stable-Baselines3 library that differenciate it from others.

 ## Design Principles